utdata/csvkit-nicar/README.md

 ### More terminal

 This is all the bash/terminal basics we'll cover, because csvkit is our focus.
-I do have a  [cli-tools lesson](https://github.com/utdata/cli-tools) if you want further study later.
+I do have a  [cli-tools lesson](https://github.com/utdata/cli-tools) if you want to learn more later.

 ## csvkit

 Now we'll concentrate the power of csvkit.
-If you want more information on any of the commands we use, read the documentation at <https://csvkit.readthedocs.io.>
+If you want more information on any of the commands or flags we use, read the documentation at <https://csvkit.readthedocs.io.>

 ### csvcut -n